mike-a-yen/nn_demo/blog/post.md

 [Interactive Notebook](../mnist_demo.ipynb)

 ### How to add Neural Nets to your Data Science Toolbox
 In many ways neural nets represent the future of machine learning because they can make more "intelligent" decisions than traditional learning algorithms.
-However the sophistication of these tools tend to make them seem too complicated and inaccessable by even season data scientists.
+However the sophistication of these tools tend to make them seem too complicated and inaccessable by even seasoned data scientists.
 This post will hopefully change your mind and show you that even deep neural nets can be implemented in a matter of minutes.

 ### What is a neural net and what are those pictures?
 A neural net is a machine that takes some input and provides some output.
 Every neural net has an input layer and output layer, which can be separated by several "hidden" layers.
 These layers are called hidden because you can not directly observe what is going into or out of them.
 Some sophisticated neural nets will have several hidden layers which make them fall under the realm of deep learning.
 This picture shows a not-so-deep neural net with a single hidden layer.